How To Write The Methodology Chapter

 What (exactly) is the methodology chapter?

-Your methodology chapter is where you highlight the philosophical underpinnings of your research and outline the specific research design choices you’ve made.
-The point of the methodology chapter is to tell the reader exactly how you designed your research and to justify your design choices.
+The methodology chapter is where you outline the philosophical underpinnings of your research and outline the specific methodological choices you’ve made.
+The point of the methodology chapter is to tell the reader exactly how you designed your study and, just as importantly, why you did it this way.

 Why is the methodology chapter important?

-Firstly, it demonstrates your understanding of research design theory, which is what earns you marks.
-A flawed research design or methodology would mean flawed results, so this chapter is vital as it allows you to show the marker that you know what you’re doing and that your results are credible.
+Firstly, it demonstrates your understanding of research theory, which is what earns you marks.
+A flawed research design or methodology would mean flawed results.
+So, this chapter is vital as it allows you to show the marker that you know what you’re doing and that your results are credible.

-Secondly, the methodology chapter is what helps to make your study replicable – in other words, it allows other researchers to undertake your study using the same design, and compare their findings to yours.
+Secondly, the methodology chapter is what helps to make your study replicable.
+In other words, it allows other researchers to undertake your study using the same methodological approach, and compare their findings to yours.
 This is very important within academic research, as each study builds on previous studies.

-The methodology chapter is also important because it allows you to identify and discuss any methodological issues or problems you encountered (i.e. limitations), and to explain how you mitigated the impacts of these.
-Every research project has its limitations and shortcomings, so it’s important to acknowledge these openly and highlight your study’s value despite its limitations.
-Again, this demonstrates your understanding of research design, which will earn you marks.
-We’ll discuss limitations in more detail later in this post.
+The methodology chapter is also important in that it allows you to identify and discuss any methodological issues or problems you encountered (i.e., research limitations), and to explain how you mitigated the impacts of these.
+Every research project has its limitations, so it’s important to acknowledge these openly and highlight your study’s value despite its limitations.
+Doing so demonstrates your understanding of research design, which will earn you marks.
+We’ll discuss limitations in a bit more detail later in this post, so stay tuned!

 How to write up the methodology chapter